 C. THE ACCOUNTANTS.
 The accounting profession has been making some effort to keep pace with the transition from a tangible toward an intangible based economy.
 In June of 2001 the Financial Accounting Standards Board (FASB) supplanted its outdated APB Opinion 17, Intangible Assets, with Financial Accounting Standard No. 142, Goodwill and Other Intangible Assets.
 Gone was the assumption of Opinion 17 that goodwill and other intangible assets were wasting assets that should be amortized over a 40-year period.
 Henceforth, goodwill and intangible assets with indefinite useful lives would be tested at least annually for impairment.
-Intangible assets with definite useful lives were to be amortized over those useful lives, not an arbitrary 40 years.
+Intangible assets with definite useful lives were to be amortized over those useful lives. not an arbitrary 40 years.

 Also in June 2001 FASB issued Financial Accounting Standard No. 141, Business Combinations (updated 2007), which gave directions on how accountants should allocate the purchase price when one business bought another, including how to allocate part of the purchase price to intangible assets and goodwill acquired by purchase.
 FAS 141 supplanted APB Opinion 16.
 Opinion 16 required that accountants separately recognize intangible assets when they could be identified and named-a crude concept in a world with a multiplicity of intangible assets that were new and strange.
 FAS No. 141 requires that intangible assets acquired through the purchase of a business be recognized as assets apart from goodwill if they are "identifiable," which means that they meet one of two criteria-the separability criterion or the contractual-legal criterion.
-These concepts are discussed in Section IV.B.1 below.
+These concepts are discussed in Section VI.C below.
 FAS No. 141 also gives an illustrative list of intangible assets that meet either of those criteria.

 FAS 141 and 142 thus represent a modernization of the accounting profession's approach to intangible assets, including goodwill.
-However, the accounting profession still lags behind the economy in that even this updated recognition of intangible assets only applies when one business acquires another business and pays more than the value of the tangible assets, which requires that the excess price paid must be allocated between intangible assets and residual goodwill.
-The accounting profession still does not recognize self-created intangible assets as separable from goodwill and it is still behind-the-times (but not nearly as behind as the legal profession).
+However, the accounting profession still lags behind the economy in that even this updated recognition of goodwill only applies when one business acquires another business and pays more than the value of the tangible assets, which requires that the excess price paid must be allocated between intangible assets and residual goodwill.
+The accounting profession still does not recognize enterprise goodwill, created by a business for itself, as being separable from the catch-all category of residual goodwill.
+The accounting profession thus excludes from company balance sheets significant components of a company's wealth.